Lancaster Park: Earthquake damage

 The stadium was closed because of the severe damage sustained during the February 2011 Christchurch earthquake.
 Seven 2011 Rugby World Cup matches scheduled for the stadium in September were moved to other venues.
 Demolition of the stadium was largely completed by September 2019.
 In 2025, the new stadium named Te Kaha is proposed to be finished for games within Christchurch's Four Avenues inner city boundary.
 In the meantime, games would be played in the site of Rugby League Park.

+Re-opening

+The park was re-opened in June 2022 as a public recreational park with sporting facilities including fields for cricket, rugby, touch rugby and association football.
+In February 2025, the Christchurch City Council announced that a community centre and changing rooms were under construction at the northeastern part of the park, with construction scheduled to be completed in October.
+Lancaster Park Cricket Club and Ōtautahi Rugby Club were involved in the planning.

 Naming

 Formerly known as Lancaster Park, the stadium was renamed Jade Stadium in 1998, after the naming rights were sold to Jade Software Corporation Limited.
 In 2007, the naming rights were sold to AMI Insurance Limited and the stadium was renamed AMI Stadium.
 The park on which the stadium stands has always been called Lancaster Park, so the formal name for the venue was "AMI Stadium at Lancaster Park".

 Davis Cup (tennis)

 The 1911 Davis Cup was played at Lancaster Park, where Australasia as the defending champion was challenged by the United States.
 Rain delayed the beginning of the games scheduled for 29 December 1911, and the 1911 Davis Cup event was held between 1 and 3 January 1912.
 Australian Norman Brookes beat Beals Wright in the opening match.
 Rodney Heath increased the lead for Australasia by beating William Larned.
 Australasia retained the Davis Cup through a win in the doubles, with Brookes and Alf Dunlop being successful over Wright and Maurice E. McLoughlin.
 The fourth match was defaulted by Wright, and Larned stepped aside to give the younger McLoughlin the opportunity to play Brookes.
 McLoughlin led 2 sets to 1, but Brookes came back and won the match, and gave Australasia a clean 5–0 victory.